saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### Two Ways to Run Tests

-#### Docker Mode
-With Testrunner Toolkit, you can either install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard , by setting the `mode: docker` in `config.yml`.`

 #### Sauce Mode
 By default, when you use saucectl, it works by passing your entire test suite, including dependencies and configurations to Sauce Labs Cloud of Virtual Machines, where your tests will be executed as per your configurations.
 Use the command `saucectl run` or update `mode: sauce` in `config.yml`, to run your tests on Sauce Labs VMs.

-### What is a Containerized Solution?

-When you use the Docker mode to run your tests, you are using a simple virtual environment that includes an OS, all the software you would need to run the test, as well as test libraries and dependencies.
-This means that you, the user, don’t have to worry about installing and setting these things up on your machine.
+#### Docker Mode
+With saucectl, you can also install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard , by setting the `mode: docker` in `config.yml`.`

 <!-- ------------------------ -->
-## 1.03 Set Up the Testrunner Toolkit Environment
+## 1.03 Set Up saucectl
 Duration: 0:07:00

-In this module, you will see how you can set up the Testrunner Toolkit along with Docker _or_ run Saucectl on Sauce Labs VMs on your MacOS Computer.
+In this module, you will see how you can set up   saucectl on Sauce Labs VMs _or_ use saucectl along with Docker on your MacOS Computer.
 The basic steps include:

 * Install Saucectl with `npm i -g saucectl`
 * Download an [example project](https://github.com/saucelabs/saucectl-cypress-example)